dermatologist/dhti/README.md

 :curry: Elixirs are [LangChain templates]((https://templates.langchain.com/)) for backend GenAI functionality.
 By convention, Elixirs are prefixed with *dhti-elixir-* and all elixirs depend on [dhti-elixir-base](https://github.com/dermatologist/dhti-elixir-base) which provides some base classes and defines dependencies.
 You can use [this template](https://github.com/dermatologist/dhti-elixir-template) to build new elixirs.

 :shell: Conches are [OpenMRS O3s](https://o3-docs.openmrs.org/) and follow the standard naming convention *openmrs-esm-*.
-A separate OpenMRS independant container for conchs is on our roadmap for use outside OpenMRS.  **This repository provides a command-line-interface (CLI) to make development easy.**
+A separate OpenMRS independant container for conchs is on our roadmap for use outside OpenMRS.
+You can use [this template](https://github.com/dermatologist/openmrs-esm-dhti-template) to build new conches.

+:white_check_mark:
+* **Developer friendly**: Copy working files to running containers for testing.
+* **Dependency Injection**: Dependency injection for models and hyperparameters for configuring elixirs.

 ## 🧠 Researchers